Skip to main content

 4XX - See From Tracing

 When reevaluating and recoding an AACR2 NAR to RDA requires a change in the 1XX, the AACR2 established (1XX) form must be included as a variant access point (4XX).
 Make a see reference for the old valid form of heading, using ǂw nnea, unless the reference itself is a valid RDA variant access point, in which case use ǂw nne.
 In case of doubt, use ǂw nnea.
 Take into account NACO normalization rules.
-For additional information, see the "FAQ on creating Personal Name Authority Records (NARs) for NACO" on the PCC NACO Web site for the FAQ entitled "When should AACR2 established (1XX) form be included as a varient access point (4XX) when AACR2 NAR is evaluated and re-coded to RDA?".
+For additional information, see the "FAQ on creating Personal Name Authority Records (NARs) for NACO" on the PCC NACO Web site for the FAQ entitled "When should an AACR2 established (1XX) heading be included as a variant access point (4XX) when AACR2 NAR is evaluated and re-coded to RDA?".

 110 1 United States. ǂb Department of the Interior